CyberMiles/blog/content/post/20190625-CMT-staking-tutorial-en.md

 ### Stake Cancellation:

 It takes a 7-8 day waiting period to cancel a stake, during which you can continue to get due block award.
-You will need to wait for another 8 days before you can withdraw.